Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Introduction

 When constructing the bias corrected smoothed decorrelated score, we need to specify a bandwidth parameter, whose optimal choice depends on the unknown smoothness of the data distribution.
-We further propose a double-smoothing approach to select the optimal bandwidth parameter by minimizing the mean squared error (MSE) of the score function.
+We further propose a double-smoothing approach to select the optimal bandwidth by minimizing the mean squared error (MSE) of the score function.
 To our knowledge, such bandwidth selection procedures have not been studied for high-dimensional models.
 We show that under some extra smoothness assumptions, the ratio of the data-driven bandwidth to the theoretically optimal bandwidth converges to one in probability.
-From a practical perspective, with the selected bandwidth, the proposed score statistic is fully data-driven and can be easily applied for empirical research.
+Moreover, the proposed score test statistic with the data-driven bandwidth still converges in distribution to a standard Gaussian distribution under the null hypothesis.